robertorcosta/azure-docs.pt-br/articles/marketplace/policies-terms.md

 ## <a name="next-steps"></a>Próximas etapas

-Visite a página do [guia de publicação do mercado comercial.](./marketplace-publishers-guide.md)
+Visite a página [Guia de publicação do Marketplace comercial](./marketplace-publishers-guide.md) .

 ---